Planning of Fast Charging Infrastructure for Electric Vehicles in a Distribution System and Prediction of Dynamic Price: EVCI Allocation using MOPSO

 We need to find solutions that optimize both minimum power loss and minimum voltage squared deviation.
 However, this can lead to contradictory results.
 To address this issue, we aim to find non-dominated solutions, which are solutions that are not dominated by any other solution in terms of both objective functions.
-To update the non-dominated solutions in the archive, we perform the following steps:
+To update the non-dominated solutions in the archive, we perform the following steps: \begin{enumerate}[i)] \item Check if the fitness value of archive member $a$ is dominated by solution $s$. \item If $a$ is dominated by $s$, it is replaced by solution $s$. \item If $s$ is dominated by $a$, move on to the next solution by setting $s=s+1$. \item If there is no domination between $s$ and $a$, both $s$ and $a$ are kept in the archive. \end{enumerate}